-In 2000, Nancy was sponsored by the World University Services of Canada (WUSC); University of Winnipeg.
-She completed her Bachelor of Social Work Degree in Gerontology and disabilities Studies in 2006, and her Master's Degree (MSW) in Social Service Administration, Policy Analysis and program Evaluation in 2008 from the University of Manitoba.
+In 2000, Nancy was sponsored by the World University Services of Canada (WUSC) from the refugee camp in Ghana to Canada.
+She completed a Diploma in Personal Support Work at Robertson College, a Bachelor of Social Work Degree in Gerontology and Disabilities Studies in 2006 from the University of Manitoba, Winnipeg, and a Master’s Degree in Social Work, specializing in Service Administration, Policy Analysis and Program Evaluation in 2008 from the University of Manitoba.

-Nancy is presently a professor in the Social Service Worker's program at Sheridan and Seneca Colleges of Technology and Applied Learning in Brampton, Ontario.
+Nancy is presently a professor in the Social Service Work Program at Sheridan College of Applied Learning and Technology in Ontario, Canada.
+She teaches occasionally and presents to students at Seneca College of Technology and Applied Learning.

-Nancy is a proud parent, a daughter and sees herself as a global citizen with a mission to help make the world a better place through education.
+Nancy considers herself a global citizen with a mission to helping make this world a better place through education and consciousness-raising about the ill effects of war and social justice issues.